 - using a contaminated needle, syringe or other equipment to inject drugs

-- transmission from a mother to her child before, during or shortly after birth however, with medical treatment it is possible to prevent the virus from being passed on by a mother to her child
+- transmission from a mother to her child before, during or shortly after birth, however, with medical treatment it is possible to prevent the virus from being passed on by a mother to her child

-- through blood transfusions however, since 1985 all blood donated in the UK must be screened for HIV - screening policies in the developing world may not be as rigorous, so there is a possible risk of developing HIV if you receive a blood transfusion in certain parts of the world
+- through blood transfusions however, since 1985 all blood donated in the UK must be screened for HIV - screening policies in the developing world may not be as thorough, so there is a possible risk of developing HIV if you receive a blood transfusion in certain parts of the world

 - through oral sex or sharing sex toys